 Traumatic Brain Injuries (TBIs) and Other Head Injuries

 According to the Centers for Disease Control and Prevention (CDC), TBIs are a major cause of death and disability.
 When the victim does survive, they may experience extended periods of unconsciousness or memory loss.

 Spinal Cord Injuries

-This type of injury can be particularly dangerous, as many victims do not know they are bleeding until the injury becomes life-threatening.
-While some small bleeds can heal themselves naturally, severe injuries like those caused by trauma from truck accidents often cause serious damage to blood vessels, organs, and bones.
+This type of injury can be dangerous, as many victims do not know they are bleeding until the injury becomes life-threatening.
+While some small bleeds can heal naturally, severe injuries like those caused by trauma from truck accidents often cause serious damage to blood vessels, organs, and bones.

 Common Causes of Truck Accidents

-The National Highway Traffic Safety Administration (NHTSA) reports that their research on drowsy driving shows drivers are more than twice as likely to make a mistake in their performance than a driver who has adequate rest.
-Because truck drivers can legally be on the road driving for up to 11 hours per day, the likelihood of a driver becoming fatigued is very high.
+The National Highway Traffic Safety Administration (NHTSA) reports that their research on drowsy driving shows drivers are more than twice as likely to make a mistake in their performance than a driver with adequate rest.
+Because truck drivers can legally drive for up to 11 hours per day, the likelihood of a driver becoming fatigued is very high.

 Because truck drivers spend up to 11 hours behind the wheel, they may be even more at risk of using devices to pass the time.
 While truck drivers are prohibited from operating cell phones while driving, studies show that even a hands-free device can slow reaction time.

-How a Baton Rouge Truck Accident Lawyer Can Help
+How a Baton Rouge Truck Accident Lawyer Can Help Your Case

 - Answer your questions and offer you legal guidance

 - Gather evidence, including police reports, eyewitness statements, fuel and lodging receipts, and maintenance records